G-Mapper: Learning a Cover in the Mapper Construction: Background

-The $G$-means clustering algorithm \cite{hamerly2003learning} automatically detects the number $k$ of clusters employing the Anderson-Darling test in order to decide if a cluster should be split into two clusters.
-The algorithm starts by applying $k$-means to a dataset of vectors with a small number of centers.
-The algorithm is initialized with $k=1$, or a larger $k$ can be selected if there is some advance knowledge of the range of values of $k$.
+The G-means clustering algorithm \cite{hamerly2003learning} automatically determines the number $k$ of clusters by employing the Anderson-Darling test to decide if a cluster should be split into two clusters.
+The algorithm starts by applying the $k$-means clustering to a dataset of vectors with a small number of centers.
+The algorithm is initialized with $k=1$, or a larger $k$ can be specified if there is some advance knowledge of the range of values of $k$.

 Let $\mathcal{C}$ be the set of derived clusters.
-Choose a cluster $C \in \mathcal{C}$ to be tested.
-Applying the $k$-means with two components to $C$ splits the cluster into two clusters $C_1$ and $C_2$.
+For a given cluster $C \in \mathcal{C}$, the algorithm tests whether the cluster $C$ should be split.
+Applying $k$-means with two components to $C$ splits the cluster into two clusters $C_1$ and $C_2$.
 Let $\ell$ be the line connecting the two centers of $C_1$ and $C_2$ and project the points of the cluster $C$ onto $\ell$.
 If the corrected Anderson-Darling statistic for the projected points is below the user-specified AD threshold, the cluster $C$ is kept.
-Otherwise, the cluster $C$ is deleted from $\mathcal{C}$ and $C_1$ and $C_2$ are added.
+Otherwise, the cluster $C$ is removed from $\mathcal{C}$ and $C_1$ and $C_2$ are added instead.
 These steps are repeated until no more clusters are added.